 Tamang Heritage Trail, Langtang (part I)

 The following day, we went to the bus station, which was a mix of buses, people, animals, and peddlers.
-Rishi had forgotten the bus tickets at home but he somehow agreed with the bus driver.
-The bus was called “deluxe,” it had sockets and a TV display running Indian hits but otherwise was a jalopy.
-It ran with the door open and, at a bend of the road, my small backpack (with money!) flew directly out, through the open door.
+Rishi had forgotten the bus tickets at home but he somehow agreed with the bus driver to let us on the bus.
+The bus was called “deluxe.”
+It even had sockets and a TV display running Indian hits, but otherwise, it was a jalopy.
+It ran with the door open and, at a bend of the road, my small backpack (with money!) flew directly out through the open door.
 Rishi flew after it immediately and brought it back to me.

-Most part of our trip, the bus followed tangled roads, dusty, and with lots of bumps.
-The bus helper had his own seat at the front of the bus, between the lines.
+For most of our trip, the bus followed serpentine dusty roads, with lots of bumps.
+The bus helper had his seat at the front of the bus between the lines.
 When the road narrowed, he got off the bus and guided the driver.
 One knock on the door meant ‘Stop!’ and a couple of knocks meant ‘Continue!
 You can move on.’

 Our bus trip from Kathmandu to the small town of Syabru Besi lasted 9 hours (for ~ 200 km).
-We had a lunch break in Kalika Sthan and stopped for several controls at the entrance of the Langtang National Park.
-There, the police checked my passport, my trekking permits, and even my luggage.
-Rishi filled out a form in a big notebook and declared he would take care of me.
-In Syabru Besi, we stayed down the main street, at Yala Peak Guesthouse.
-My room from the top floor was basic and dirty but had hot running water.
-Especially relevant, food prices suddenly doubled compared to the ones of Kathmandu.
+We had a lunch break in Kalika Sthan and stopped for several checks at the entrance of Langtang National Park.
+The police had to check my passport, my trekking permits, and even my luggage.
+Rishi also filled out a form in a big notebook and declared he would take care of me during the trek.
+In Syabru Besi, we stayed at Yala Peak Guesthouse, down the main street.
+My room on the top floor was basic and dirty but had hot running water.
+Especially relevant, food prices suddenly doubled compared to the ones in Kathmandu.

-The Tamang Heritage Trail is a less popular trek in Nepal but close to the famous and crowded Langtang Valley.
-The trek lasts between five to seven days (if an optional visit to the Tibetan border is included).
-The trail passes through Tamang villages, including villages where Tibetan refugees live.
-These villages are still very alive, despite their limited accessibility (only by motorbike, horses, or walking).
+The Tamang Heritage Trail was a less popular trek in Nepal but close to the famous and crowded Langtang Valley.
+The trek lasted between five to seven days (if an optional visit to the Tibetan border was included).
+The trail went through Tamang villages, including villages where Tibetan refugees lived.
+These villages were very alive, despite their limited accessibility (only by motorbike, horses, or walking).
 The trek was set up as a community-based project to improve local agricultural life through tourism.

 Tamang Heritage Trail, the first day of the trek

-Short description: We started the ascent from the small town of Syabru Besi.
-We steeply went up to Bahun Danda Pass.
-After that, we walked along a dirt road above the Goljung Valley and finally went down along a contour line to Gotlang village.
+Short Description: We started the ascent from the small town of Syabru Besi.
+Then, we steeply went up to Bahun Danda Pass.
+From there, we walked along a dirt road overlooking the Goljung Valley and finally went down along a contour line to Gotlang village.

-I gave my sleeping bag and a few clothes to Rishi to carry them.
-I had only a small backpack that contained my water camel bag and a photo camera.
-We followed a steep footpath that started a few houses away from the guesthouse where we had stayed overnight.
+I gave my sleeping bag and a few clothes to Rishi to carry.
+As a result, I only carried a small backpack with my water camel-bag and a photo camera.
+From Syabru Besi, we followed a steep footpath starting a few houses away from the guesthouse where we had stayed overnight.

-After we left behind Syabru Besi (1467m altitude), the path turned into steep stone steps and passed through mustard or buckwheat fields.
-Two local boys, Rohan and Nima, joined us for the first part of our trip up to Bahun Danda Pass and they even asked me which caste I belonged.
+After we left behind Syabru Besi (1467m altitude), the path turned into steep stone steps and passed through mustard and buckwheat fields.
+Two local boys, Rohan and Nima, joined us for the first part of our hike up to Bahun Danda Pass, and they even asked me which caste I belonged to.

-At noon, we stopped at Bahun Danda Pass (2100 m altitude), at Golgung Danda Chhangang Lodge, where we ate the traditional dish, dhal bhat (rice with vegetables and spicy sauce).
-I quickly climbed to the Tsamkhang Stupa, where a lama and a group of local Tamang women recited mantras.
+At noon, we stopped at Bahun Danda Pass (2100 m altitude), at Golgung Danda Chhangang Lodge, where we enjoyed the Nepalese traditional dish – dhal bhat (rice with vegetables and spicy sauce).
+I quickly climbed to Tsamkhang Stupa, where a lama and a group of local Tamang women recited mantras.

-After lunch, we followed a dirt road that passed above the Goljung Valley and then descended to Gotlang village (2238 m altitude), where we found a good local lodge, Gotlang Guesthouse & Homestay.
+After lunch, we followed a dirt road passing above the Goljung Valley and then descended to Gotlang village (2238 m altitude), where we found a good local lodge, Gotlang Guesthouse & Homestay.

-The dining room of the guesthouse had painted Nepali scenes (the red panda, the snow leopard, or snowy mountains).
+The dining room of the guesthouse had painted Nepali scenes with red panda, snow leopard, or snowy mountains.
 Before dinner, I tasted the Sherpa tea or suchia (melted yak butter, salt, yak milk, and Nepali tea).

-Later, four Frenchmen came to stay at the same guesthouse as we did.
+Later, four Frenchmen came to stay at the guesthouse, too.
 The small dining room quickly filled up with people.
 For dinner, we had a local dish called dhendo (mashed maize flour with vegetables and spicy sauce).

 Tamang Heritage Trail, the second day of the trek

 In the morning, there was 10 degrees Celsius in the room where I slept.
-I ate an omelet with chapati (flat local bread) and went out for a walk through Gotlang village.
-Gotlang was a picturesque village where houses had wooden shutters, with carved, colorful Tibetan decorations.
+For breakfast, I had an omelet with chapati (flat local bread) and went out for a walk through Gotlang village.
+Gotlang was a picturesque village with houses featuring wooden shutters with carved, colorful Tibetan decorations.

-A line of chortens started from the center of the village and continued out of it for a while.
-A chorten is a pyramidal construction of stones that have written mantras on them.
+A line of chortens started from the center of the village and continued along the trail for a while.
+A chorten is a pyramidal construction of stones with written mantras on them.
 It usually belongs to one family and is built in memory of the dead.

 When the Bamdang Khola Valley narrowed, we followed a path paved with stone steps and descended close to Chilime village (1762m altitude).
-As we approached the junction with the Chilime Valley, we passed other chortens and walls of stone, with carved and painted mantras.
-On the right, we could see Goljung village and Bahun Danda Pass where we had been the day before.
-Ahead, far above the clouds, the lofty Langtang peak (over 7000 meters high) appeared for a few minutes.
+As we approached the junction with the Chilime Valley, we passed other chortens and walls of stone with carved and painted mantras.
+On the right, we could see Goljung village and Bahun Danda Pass, where we had been the previous day.
+Ahead, far above the clouds, the lofty Langtang peak (over 7000 meters high) appeared out of the clouds for a few minutes.

 We quickly reached Cherka hamlet (2038m altitude) and stopped there for lunch, at Cherka Hotel & Waterfall Viewpoint.
-While I was eating potatoes with vegetables and eggs, the three children of our host gathered around me.
-A few drops of rain started to fall outside, and I heard them on the roof of the house.
+While I was eating potatoes with vegetables and eggs, the three children of the host happily gathered around me.
+A few drops of rain started to fall outside, and I could hear the rain on the roof of the house.

-After we passed Gonggang village, we walked along a contour line that constantly climbed to Tatopani village (2607m altitude).
-Tatopani means ‘hot water’ in Nepali and there had been hot springs for many years.
-The 2015 earthquake damaged the hot springs, though and only the empty pools remained.
+After we passed Gonggang village, we walked along a contour line constantly climbing to Tatopani village (2607m altitude).
+Tatopani means ‘hot water’ in Nepali and there had been hot springs in the village for many years.
+The 2015 earthquake damaged the hot springs, though, and only the empty pools remained.

-In Tatopani village, we stayed overnight at Eco Guesthouse, where two Americans, Matt and Heather, were staying, too.
-They were very glad to see their first tourist in two days, me.
-We didn’t have shower or WIFI at the guesthouse as we had read on their visit cards.
-Nevertheless, there was a stove with a wooden fire in the dining room.
-I ate again dhendo and chicken balls to regain back my physical condition after two long trekking days.
+In Tatopani village, we stayed overnight at Eco Guesthouse, where other two Americans (Matt and Heather) were staying, too.
+They were very glad to see their first tourist in two days – me.
+We didn’t have a shower or WIFI at the guesthouse as we had read on their visit cards.
+Nevertheless, there was a stove with a wood fire in the dining room.
+In the evening, I ate again dhendo and chicken balls to regain my physical condition after two long trekking days.